 Re-Create the RAID Volume

-10. Install mdadm on destination server if it is already not installed.
+10. Install mdadm on destination server if it is not already installed.

 For Redhat, CentOS, Fedora, and Scientific Linux (SL):

-Sudo yum install mdadm
+sudo yum install mdadm

 For Ubuntu or Debian:

-Sudo apt-get update sudo apt-get install mdadm
+sudo apt-get update sudo apt-get install mdadm

 11. Reassemble the volumes in the RAID.